vikasreddy636/rt2_assignment1/README.md

+# Excuting the package(individual)

+create a workspace in root repositories

+‘cd‘

+`mkdir "name of the workspace" `

+‘cd "name of the package"‘

+‘mkdir src‘

+Build the package

+`catkin_make`

+clone the repository

+‘git clone -b action https://github.com/vikasreddy636/rt2_assignment1.git‘

+Refresh the workspace using

+`rospack profile`

 The package contains the nodes and the simulation environment for controlling a mobile robot in the Gazebo simulation environment.

 To launch the node, please run:
 ```
 roslaunch rt2_assignment1 sim.launch